As an Amazon Associate we earn from qualifying purchases.

 A margarita, which is Spanish for “daisy,” is a tequila cocktail made with orange liqueur and lime juice.
 A cranberry margarita is the same with the addition of cranberry juice or fruit.

-Our Easy Cranberry Margarita Recipe will be made in the traditional shaken style (no blenders here) with a salted rim to cut the acidity and smooth the tequila out.
-We’re also leaving the ice out of the glass and serving the cocktail straight up.
+My Easy Cranberry Margarita Recipe will be made in the traditional shaken style (no blenders here) with a salted rim to cut the acidity and smooth the tequila out.
+I’m also leaving the ice out of the glass and serving the cocktail straight up.

 I think this is the best way to enjoy these drinks, as the continued dilution from ice is a major problem with the ever increasing size of the drink.
 After all, no one wants a drink that progressively gets worse over time!